2023 AFCONQ: CAF Drops Abuja Stadium, Approves Uyo For Super Eagles | Nigeria News Headlines Today

-The Confederation of African Football (CAF) has approved the Godswill Akpabio International Stadium, Uyo for the Super Eagles next home game in the 2023 Africa Cup of Nations qualifiers.
+The Confederation of African Football (CAF) has approved the Godswill Akpabio International Stadium, Uyo, Akwa Ibom State for the Super Eagles’ next home game in the 2023 Africa Cup of Nations qualifiers.

 The game will be played at a neutral venue as no stadium in Sierra Leone was approved by CAF.